dustymabe/dustymabe.com/content/post/2020-01-21/post.md

   failure.service
 ```

+If you'd like to connect via SSH disconnect from the serial console by
-Now, using the reported IP address for `eth0` log in via SSH:
+pressing `CTRL` + `]` and then use the reported IP address for `eth0`
+from the serial console to log in using the `core` user via SSH:

 ```
 $ ssh core@192.168.122.163